k-badz/binary-tracer/README.md

 10. Now, open the process working directory you got from the first dbgview64 log.
 11. You should see json trace file there, name will be something like `events_pid32956_ts5523815.json`
 12. Load the trace into https://ui.perfetto.dev/
-13. We can clearly see the process call this function a lot.
+13. We can clearly see the process call these functions a lot.
 ![alt text](img/trace.jpg)